bramuno/splunkScripts/README.md

 <lu>
-<li><b>TailStatus.py</b> - Same as 'splunk list inputstatus' command, filtering on tailed log files.
-Option to watch the file and verify the log file is growing in size and splunk is reading the file.
-Another option to filter for a specific keyword and only return those logs.
-Default will return all log files tailed by splunk, but no other input types. </li>
+<li><b>getInsputStatus.py</b> - Same as 'splunk list inputstatus' command, but with extra options to track the status as needed.
+See the options at the top of the document. </li>
 </lu>